-You can define your internal network by configuring Application Analytics locations.
-A location is a set of IP masks that defines a well-known portion of your internal network.
-You can define a single location that identifies your entire internal network.
-If you have already reserved certain IP address ranges for certain physical locations on your network, you can create multiple network locations that correspond to these reserved IP ranges.
-Multiple locations can be created to identify different buildings, sites, or geographical areas of your network.
-Any IP that matches any location is considered to be in-network.
-If you define multiple locations, you will be able to analyze data broken down by location.
+You can define your internal network by configuring sites.
+A site is a set of IP masks that defines a well-known portion of your internal network.
+You can use the World site to identify your entire internal network.
+If you have already reserved certain IP address ranges for certain physical sites on your network, you can create multiple sites that correspond to these reserved IP ranges.
+Multiple sites can be created to identify different buildings, sites, or geographical areas of your network.
+Any IP that matches any site is considered to be in-network.
+If you define multiple sites, you will be able to analyze data broken down by site.